hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And runs to Pope and Byron for supplies;
 >
-> For good examples, and what words to chuse,
+> For good examples, and what words to choose,
 >
 > And also how, and when, and where to use
 >